-This paper has extended the concept of quantum spin as it relates to the model of the electron developed by Williamson and van der Mark[1,2,3].
-The purpose of doing so - and the main result of this paper - was to clarify a specific topological difference between the "spin-up" and "spin-down" states of electron quantum spin.
-It was also suggested that the difference between these spin states is a consequence of the direction of circular polarisation of the rotating photon comprising the particle.
-A right circularly-polarised photon will yield an electron of one spin while a left circularly-polarised photon will yield an electron of the opposite spin.
+This paper has extended the concept of quantum spin as it relates to the model of the electron developed by Williamson and van der Mark.[1,2,3] The purpose of doing so - and the main result of this paper - is to clarify a specific topological difference between the spin-up and spin-down states of electron quantum spin.
+It was also suggested that the difference between these spin states is a consequence of the direction of circular polarization of the rotating photon comprising the particle.
+A right circularly-polarized photon will yield an electron of one spin while a left circularly-polarized photon will yield an electron of the opposite spin.